 Bank loans aren't as cost-effective as they may at first seem.
 Repayments span over longer periods (up to 25 years) so monthly repayments are usually small and interest rates can be low in comparison to other loan providers (4.56%).
 Sounds great right?
 Wrong.
 Please don't be fooled!
 Paying in small amounts over a longer period will always mean that you'll pay more interest overall, so you're not actually getting the best deal.

 Repayments for a cash advance are flexible and easily manageable.
 There's no fixed repayment date so you'll never incur any late fees.
 Simply pay back using a small pre-agreed percentage of your daily card sales, until the loan amount is repaid.
-Repayment periods are also shorter (typically 4-18 months) so you'll be free of any debt far quicker than you could with a bank loan.
+Most businesses are typically able to repay in full, within 4-18 months, so you'll be free of any debt far quicker than you could with a bank loan.